 According to Kennedy, every ship has a contracted weather service provider delivering 24/7 updates.
 In addition, many ships have direct access to on-call meteorologists.

 In the case of impending severe weather, a cruise line’s onshore weather team can alter a ship’s route based on its itinerary and the ship’s maneuvering characteristics.

 “Cruise lines seek to avoid bad weather when possible for the comfort of all onboard,” Kennedy says.
-“The expertise of our mariners is reflected in how they operate ships throughout the range of conditions experienced at sea.”Learn More About our Travel Insurance Plans
+“The expertise of our mariners is reflected in how they operate ships throughout the range of conditions experienced at sea.”Learn More About our Cruise Insurance Plan

 3 Essential Tips For Cruise-Ship Safety